Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/version-4.0/transitioning-3.3-4.0/upgrade-json-setup.md

 #### AScanAmplitude datasets

-Let's see how a version 3.3 ascan{amplitude}(1) dataset can be converted to a AScanAmplitude datasets item in version 4.0:
+The following example shows how a version 3.3 ascan{amplitude} dataset can be converted to a AScanAmplitude datasets item in version 4.0:
-{ .annotate}

-1. This notation is used to define and object{and one of its child} inside within the JSON hierarchy.
+This notation is used to define and object{and a child} inside the JSON hierarchy.

 === "4.0"